Frankfield, Queensland: Geography

 The Gregory Developmental Road enters the locality from the north-west (Belyando) and exits to the west (Kilcummun).

 Mazeppa National Park is a 4130 ha protected area in the west of the locality.
-It is mix of gidgee scrub, brigalow scrub and open eucalypt woodland and protects various types of wildlfe, including finches, the vulnerable squatter pigeon and koala.
+It is mix of gidgee scrub, brigalow scrub and open eucalypt woodland and protects various types of wildlife, including finches, the vulnerable squatter pigeon and koala.

 Apart from the national park, the land use is predominantly grazing on native vegetation with some crop growing.

 History

 Mazeppa National Park was gazetted in 1994 under the Nature Conservation Act 1992.

 On 17 May 2019, it was decided to discontinue the locality of Mistake Creek and absorb its land into the neighbouring localities of Clermont, Laglan, Frankfield and Peak Vale.